| |

 Ceramics are another type of material that can be recycled.
 However, the process of recycling ceramics is more complicated than recycling glass.
 While ceramics can be melted down and used to create new products, they must first be crushed into small pieces.

-Ceramics can be recycled in a few different ways.
+Ceramics can be recycled in several ways.
 One option is to take them to a recycling center that accepts ceramics.
-Another option is to reuse them in your own home.
+Another is to reuse them in your own home.
 For example, old ceramic plates can be used as saucers for plants, or broken ceramic tiles can be used for mosaics.

 Metal Recycling